 In our Major Gifts Intensive this year, we will be teaching our Discovery Call Playbook – it’s our guide to making successful Discovery Calls.

-How Cristina turned a $1k gift into a $100k gift.
+How Cristina turned a $1k gift into a $100k gift

-The biggest plus is that I now recognize opportunities to ask for a gift when they come up on the phone.
+The biggest plus of all is that I now recognize opportunities to ask for a gift when they come up on the phone.
 It has become very natural for me.
 I’m constantly referring to the things I learned in the Major Gifts Intensive course.

-You, too, can turn a bread and butter thank you call into a major gift.
+You, too, can turn a bread-and-butter thank-you call into a major gift.
 Just by asking the donor to share her story and getting her to talk.
 You never know what you might find.

-Many of your smaller donors are actually major gift prospects.
+As we mentioned above, many of your smaller donors are actually major gift prospects.
 You DO have plenty of prospects.

 Think about it.
 Usually, a major donor will make small gifts at first, to get to know the organization.
 Then, over time, their interest may grow, and their gifts increase.

 They may be making large gifts to other organizations, but you are not aware of their generosity.